dspoel/nmr2gmxpy/README.md

 ## Installation
 1. Install the PyNMRSTAR package.
 You can find that here https://github.com/uwbmrb/PyNMRSTAR.
 Download and run the setup script in that package according to instructions on that website.
-2. Install nmr2gmxpy using the include setup.py script.
+2. Use the nmr2gmxpy as described below from your working directory.

 Cheatsheet
 ----------
 Here are the terms and abbreviations used here: